Larshalvorhansen/personalWebsite/README.md

-# Halvor Hansen's Personal Website
+# My Personal Website: halvorhansen.no

 Welcome to the repository for my personal website, [halvorhansen.no](https://halvorhansen.no).
 This site serves as my digital portfolio and a space where I share my projects, hobbies, and interests.